-Key findings point to an astounding percentage of respondents who do not understand this division of responsibility: 94% of healthcare respondents, equal to 94% of global respondents.
-These organizations face an urgent need to understand their data protection responsibilities more clearly - before it's too late.
+Key findings point to an astounding percentage of respondents who do not understand this division of responsibility: 90% of manufacturing respondents, compared to 94% of global respondents.
+These organizations face an urgent need to understand their data protection responsibilities more clearly before it's too late.